Where is the Run and Walk?

 Should I bring money to the Walk?

 Yes!
-Even though there is no charge to attend and the lunch is free, we do have WFI shirts for sale, and we always accept donations!!
+We do have WFI shirts for sale, and we always accept donations!!
 They are greatly appreciated!

 I won’t be able to make it to the Walk this year, but I want to make a donation.
 How do I do that?